nixys/nuc-fluxcd/README.md

 | `spec` | no | Raw resource spec rendered as-is. |
 | `status` | no | Optional raw status block.
 Useful for fixtures, not typical production Helm usage. |

+Setting a map entry to `null` in a higher-precedence values file suppresses the default resource from a lower-precedence values file.

 Global controls:

+- `enabled`
+- `global`
 - `nameOverride`
 - `commonLabels`
 - `commonAnnotations`